Diabetes exercise - increase exercise in your daily activity lower your blood glucose level, and you feel pleasant physical and mental well being.

 Diabetes exercise - Physical Activity

-Exercise plays an important part in treating and preventing diabetes.
-When you care for your diabetes with physical activity, diet management, and proper medication, you will feel difference.
-In addition, it reduces your risk for problems with your kidneys, eyes, nerves, feet & legs and teeth.
+Exercise plays an essential part in treating and preventing diabetes.
+When you care for your diabetes with physical activity, diet management, and proper medication, you will feel a difference.
+Also, it reduces your risk for problems with your kidneys, eyes, nerves, feet & legs, and teeth.
 You will also lower your risk for a heart attack or a stroke.

 Is it possible to treat diabetes with exercise therapy alone?

-Exercise alone can be a form of therapy for diabetes, when your blood-glucose level is below 200 mg/dl.
-Provided there are no complications like retinopathy, neuropathy, nephropathy, CVD or any other additional health conditions such as high blood pressure, or high cholesterol.
+Exercise alone can be a form of therapy for diabetes when your blood glucose level is below 200 mg/dl.
+And there are no diabetes complications — also, any other additional health conditions, such as high blood pressure or high cholesterol.

 - Trim your nails, cut your toenails properly to avoid nail growth damaging the skin in the toe edges.